shapirodaniel/deno-overview/deno-presentation-notes.md

 - if out file omitted, bundle sent to <code>stdout</code>

-run bundle like a module >> output is self-contained ES module where exports from main module supplied via CLI will be available
+You can run bundles like a module

+- Output is a self-contained ES module, where exports from the main module (supplied via CLI) will be available

-`$ deno run my.bundle.js`
+Given `$ deno run my.bundle.js`

 ```javascript
 // target to be bundled as lib.bundle.js